 When you were young and idealistic, you thought the world was a safe and wonderful place, and you could trust most people.
 Now that this has happened, you don't feel good enough, and wonder if you can be "normal" again.
 I know the feeling of losing your dreams because of the event(s) that changed the shape of your life, causing it to take a route that wasn't in your plan.

-It took my marriage ending to understand that I had survived an abusive relationship.
-What can be the scariest result of surviving a traumatic or abusive experience is the feeling that you are alone, and that nobody else can truly understand you, let alone what you have been through.
+What can be the scariest result of surviving a traumatic event is the feeling that you are alone, and that nobody else can truly understand you, let alone what you have been through.
 I have walked that road.
-It felt like everyone else in my life had healthy, thriving relationships, and they could never understand or accept that what I had lived through was abuse.
-I didn't have marks on my body, or bruises on my face to show what was happening behind closed doors, so how could others know how bad it was?
+I have felt like everyone else in my life had healthy, thriving relationships, and they could never understand or accept that what I had lived through.

 healing is possible

 After a particularly difficult time in my life, I started meeting with a counsellor, and slowly began to experience the beginning of hope.
 This comes in many different shapes and forms, each as individualistic as we are.